 - Baking times may vary, depending on the oven and size of your cookies.

 - Original recipe was calling for 60g of dough per cookie to be baked for 18-20 minutes.
-I've used 2 tbsp of dough per cookie, reducing baking time to 10-13 minutes.
+I've used 2 tablespoon of dough per cookie, reducing baking time to 10-13 minutes.